bluedotimpact/cohort-scheduling-extension/README.md

 # cohort-scheduling-extension ![deployment automatic](https://img.shields.io/badge/deployment-automatic-success)

 Airtable extension for flexibly finding overlapping cohorts from people's time availability.
-Integrates with data from the [Time availability from](https://github.com/bluedot-impact-software/time-availability-form).
+Integrates with data from the [time availability from](https://github.com/bluedotimpact/bluedot/tree/master/apps/availability).

 The algorithm backing the cohort finding is a conversion of the problem into a Linear Programming (LP) form and then using the constraint solver [GLPK](https://github.com/jvail/glpk.js/).